 Anthropology of Religion

-ANTH-UA 30 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 30 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Abercrombie, Beidelman, Myers, Oliphant, Zito.
 4 points.

 Examines the cultural nature of basic beliefs and values manifested in both simple and complex societies.
 Discussion of time and space, causality, myth, prophecy and divination, witchcraft and magic, and mysticism.